 - A Tenaris company is a party to a contract with Nucor Corporation under which it is committed to purchase on a monthly basis a minimum volume of hot-rolled steel coils at prices that are negotiated annually by reference to prices to comparable Nucor customers.
 The contract became effective in May 2013 and will be in force until December 2017; provided, however, that either party may terminate the contract at any time after January 1, 2015 with 12-month prior notice.
-As of December 31, 2013, the estimated aggregate contract amount through December 31, 2015, calculated at current prices, is approximately \$556 million. - A Tenaris company entered into a contract with Siderar, a subsidiary of the Company's affiliate Ternium S.A. ("Ternium") for the supply of steam generated at the power generation facility that Tenaris owns in the compound of the Ramallo facility of Siderar.
-Under this contract, Tenaris is required to provide to Siderar 250 tn/hour of steam through to 2018, and Siderar has the obligation to take or pay this volume.
-The amount of this gas supply agreement totals approximately \$66 million. - A Tenaris company, entered into various contracts with suppliers for a current total amount of approximately \$236 million related to the investment plan to expand US operations with the installation of a state-of-the-art seamless pipe mill, heat treatment and premium threading facilities.
+As of December 31, 2014, the estimated aggregate contract amount through December 31, 2015, calculated at current prices, is approximately \$248 million. - A Tenaris company entered into a contract with Siderar, a subsidiary of Ternium S.A. for the supply of steam generated at the power generation facility that Tenaris owns in the compound of the Ramallo facility of Siderar.
+Under this contract, Tenaris is required to provide to Siderar 250 th/hour of steam through to 2018, and Siderar has the obligation to take or pay this volume.
+The amount of this gas supply agreement totals approximately \$52.5 million. - A Tenaris company, entered into various contracts with suppliers pursuant to which it committed to purchase goods and services for a total amount of approximately \$502.1 million related to the investment plan to expand Tenaris's U.S. operations with the construction of a state-of-the-art seamless pipe mill in Bay City, Texas.